 |$1,000 or more**||Withhold SDI.
 In addition, pay Unemployment Insurance (UI) and Employment Training Tax (ETT).|

-*If wages fall below $750 in a following quarter, you must continue to withhold SDI from your employees’ wages through the remainder of the current year and through the following calendar year.
+*If wages are below $750 in a following quarter, you must continue to withhold SDI from your employees’ wages through the rest of the current year and through the following calendar year.

-**If wages fall below $1,000 in a following quarter, you must continue to withhold SDI from your employees’ wages and pay UI and ETT through the remainder of the current year and through the following calendar year.
+**If wages are below $1,000 in a following quarter, you must continue to withhold SDI from your employees’ wages and pay UI and ETT through the rest of the current year and through the following calendar year.

 Household employers are not required to withhold Personal Income Tax (PIT); however, they are required to report PIT wages for each household employee.
 If a household employee wishes to have PIT withheld from his or her wages and you agree to withhold it, you need to report and send the PIT withheld to the EDD.
 The California Withholding Schedules are available online.

-Household employers must report when they employ one or more individuals to perform work and pay cash wages of $750 or more in a calendar quarter.
+If you are a household employer you must report when you employ one or more people and pay cash wages of $750 or more in a calendar quarter.
 Cash wages include both checks and cash.
-Do not include noncash wages, such as meals and lodging, when calculating whether you have reached $750 in cash wages.
+Do not include noncash wages, such as meals and lodging, when calculating if you have reached $750 in cash wages.

-Once subject, a household employer must register with the EDD within 15 days after paying $750 in total cash wages.
+You must register with us within 15 days after paying $750 in total cash wages.
 Register online with e-Services for Business.

-The following examples will help you decide when you must register with the EDD, begin reporting employee wages and withholdings, and begin paying payroll taxes:
+The following examples will help you decide when you must register with us and begin paying payroll taxes:

 |Cash Wages||Meals & Lodging||Am I Required to Register?|

 Use e-Services for Business to register for your employer payroll tax account number.
-It’s fast, easy, secure, and available 24 hours a day, 7 days a week.
+It’s fast, easy, secure, and available at all times.

 - Go to e-Services for Business.